ISR Systems Engineer

 Note: This job summary and listing of duties is for the purpose of describing the position and its essential functions at time of hire and may change over time.

-BS degree in engineering, computer science, physics, mathematics, or related field and 7 years relevant ‘hands-on’ experience in the end-to-end systems engineering of ISR sensors.
+BS degree in engineering, computer science, physics, mathematics, economics or related field and 10 years relevant 'hands-on' experience in the end-to-end systems engineering of ISR sensors.
 Civilian and/or military experience with ISR programs.
-Technical breadth in a wide variety of operational and technological areas with the flexibility to examine and analyze problems outside one’s core area of expertise.
+Technical breadth in a wide variety of operational and technological areas with the flexibility to examine and analyze problems outside one's core area of expertise.
 Ability to form strong trust-based relationships.
 Excellent written and verbal communication skills, including comfort briefing to senior and large audiences.
 Ability to work under pressure and with tight deadlines.
 Strong organizational and planning skills, with a demonstrated ability to effectively lead and inspire high-performance teams of technical staff in solving complex problems.
 Current Secret clearance with an ability to obtain a Top Secret clearance.

-MS in engineering, physics, or related field and 15 years of relevant experience.
+MS in engineering, physics, or related field and 15 years of relevant experience with PMP Certicication.
 Recognized as an expert in electro-optical and ISR system design with demonstrated record of impact supporting ISR programs, including field testing and deployment of both developmental and operational ISR systems.
 Demonstrated ability to collaborate across the ISR community in technical and research activities, as evidenced by co-authorship of technical papers and presentations with authors from other organizations.
 Documented experience in interactions with senior leadership decision makers in USG.
 Current TS clearance.

 Special Working Conditions: Travel supporting meetings and work at contractor and government facilities required.
 Additional travel to system field testing sites up to many weeks in duration may be required.